truongnat/services-mp3-downloader/README.md

 ### Common Issues

 1. **Downloads not starting**: Check if the playlist URL is public and accessible
-2. **CORS errors**: The application uses proxy endpoints to handle CORS restrictions
-3. **Rate limiting**: Built-in retry mechanisms handle temporary API limits
+2. **Rate limiting**: Built-in retry mechanisms handle temporary API limits
-4. **Large playlists**: SoundCloud downloads are limited to 50 tracks for performance
+3. **Large playlists**: SoundCloud downloads are limited to 50 tracks for performance

 ### Browser Compatibility